-I watched as the ship pulled away from the dock and I stood in silence as it headed back out to sea.
-I couldn’t talk about it for two days.
+I observed as the ship gracefully distanced itself from the dock, and I stood still watching as it navigated back out to sea.
+My thoughts were bound in silence for the next two days.

 Antarctica Convergence

-It seems like it was just yesterday that our expedition crossed into the Antarctic Convergence on our way to Antarctica.
-We stood on deck to feel the temperature drop as the ship crossed an invisible line in the ocean.
+It feels like yesterday when our expedition crossed into the Antarctic Convergence on the way to the Antarctic Circle.
+Standing on deck, we felt the temperature drop as the ship crossed an invisible line in the ocean.

-The Antarctic Convergence is a polar front that continually circles Antarctica.
-It is a line drawn by nature, maintained by winds and current.
-This line isolates the south polar region from the surrounding oceans.
-Air and water temperatures drop immediately upon entering the convergence.
-As the ship sailed forward I imagined we were entering a blue phone booth with Dr. Who.
-The unknown and unexplored lay ahead.
+The Antarctic Convergence, a polar front encircling Antarctica, is a boundary drawn by nature and maintained by winds and currents.
+This boundary isolates the south polar region, causing an immediate drop in air and water temperatures upon entry.
+As the ship advanced, it felt like stepping into a blue phone booth with Dr. Who, anticipating the unknown and unexplored.

 Deception Island and Chinstrap Penguins

-We were headed to Deception Island, part of the South Shetland Islands just above Antarctica.
-Deception Island is an active volcano whose crater is filled with sea water.
-We were going to attempt a landing on the outer shore at a beach called Bailey Head.
-It is reported to be one of the most dangerous landings in Antarctica because of the Bransfield Strait that always throws a rolling surf onto the steep narrow beach.
+Our destination was Deception Island, an active volcano in the South Shetland Islands just above Antarctica.
+The cone-shaped island creates a safe harbor within its sea-filled crater.
+Our first destination however was Bailey Head on the outer shore.
+It is reported to be one of the most dangerous landings in Antarctica because of the Bransfield Strait, known for its rolling surf onto the steep, narrow beach.

-The chinstrap colony seemed to be the most active colony of all the penguins we had visited so far.
-They just seemed so busy.
-The beach was a penguin superhighway.
-A clumsy parade of the little tuxedo-clad creatures marched to the ocean to feed while the return lane was filled with their well-fed counterparts waddling back to their rookery.
-All of them sported the black strip of fur along their jaw that inspired their name.
+The Chinstrap colony appeared to be the liveliest among the penguins we had encountered so far.
+Their bustling activity resembled a penguin superhighway.
+A somewhat clumsy parade of these little tuxedo-clad creatures marched towards the ocean for feeding, while the return lane was crowded with their well-fed counterparts waddling back to their rookery.
+They all seemed so busy.
+Each one proudly showcased the distinctive black strip of fur along their jaw, which inspired their name.

 An Amphitheater of Penguins

-Many penguins species mate for life.
-The chinstraps try to but if the mate doesn’t arrive back in time the first one to arrive will find someone else.
-Did I mention that these penguins seemed to be very busy?
+Many penguin species mate for life.
+The chinstraps try to but if the mate doesn’t arrive back in time the first one to arrive will find another mate.

 On Board the Ship

-“No, twenty years ago I would have jumped in without hesitation.
+The talk touched on the polar plunge.
+When asked if I would participate, I replied, “No, twenty years ago I would have jumped in without hesitation.
 I don’t see any reason to do it now.
-I hate being cold,” I said, not even considering it.
+I hate being cold,” I wasn’t even considering the jump.

-The conversation continued and delved deep into our lives and the decisions we had made.
+The conversation delved deep into our lives and decisions.
 I enjoyed every moment with this group.
 It was exciting to have so many English conversations after being in Latin America for over two years.

 Wandering around Antarctica

-The deep snow and steep hill at one landing made our ascent slow as we were careful not to slip.
-Coming back down was a blast as I just sat down and tobogganed
+Wandering up a hill in Antarctica felt surreal.
+The deep snow and steep hill at one landing made our ascent slow.
+Coming back down was a blast.
+I gave up trying not to slip and just sat down and tobogganed down the hill, thankfully my waterproof pants made the descent easy.

 Blue Ice